-The best part about redshirting as a true freshman is it allows a prospect to immerse himself in the strength-training program.
-Each Friday during the season, while most everyone else on the team is off, the redshirting rookies are put through brutal workouts at Lasch Building.
+The best part about redshirting as a true freshman is it allows a prospect to immerse himself in the strength-training program and get fully acclimated with the playbook.
+Each Friday during the season, while most everyone else on the team is off or traveling, the redshirting rookies are put through brutal workouts at Lasch Building.

 With that in mind, we believe it is important to track the progress of the redshirting freshman.
-See Part 1 and Part 2 of our exclusive Redshirt Report series.
-Here are the assessments from Part 3 of our series:
+See Part III of our exclusive Redshirt Report series here:

 Tom Ricketts, OL, No. 55

 At 6-foot-5 and about 275 pounds, Ricketts has seemingly settled in at offensive tackle this past season, having seen reps on both sides of the line(left and right).
 Most recently, Ricketts saw the bulk of his bowl preparation reps at left tackle, playing the role of Florida's Marcus Gilbert.

 Observers feel Ricketts "has a good frame" and "carries his weight well."
 Although the sentiment is largely that he'll need to continue to add size to make a real impact on the line.

 Rickett's is said to have a "no-nonsense" approach when he is conditioning and drilling.
 This past season he focused on his leg strength in particular and his footwork.
 "He's getting better with his basic footwork and keeping [his feet] square and under him.
 I think he's gotta get out of his stance quicker, though."

 Observers like Ricketts' general endurance and feel the redshirt year has helped with his conditioning and strength.
 "I think he's gotta get some more power to push off the rush, but he's made progress and carries himself well.
 I think he's got the head for the position."

 Brad Bars, DE, No. 83